What is Kratom?

-There are 2 compounds found in kratom leaves that bind to the opioid receptors in the brain, 7-hydroxymitragynine and mitragynine.
-Consuming large amounts of the leaves cause sedation, produce sensations of pleasure and dulls the perception of pain, with some unpleasant side effects.
-The compound mitragynine in particular is a stimulant and 7-hydroxymitragynine is a sedative with analgesic effects.
-Taken in small amounts, kratom boosts energy, alertness and sociability.
+There are 2 compounds found in kratom leaves that bind to the opioid receptors in the brain, 7-hydroxy mitragynine, and mitragynine.
+Consuming large amounts of the leaves cause sedation, produces sensations of pleasure and dulls the perception of pain, with some unpleasant side effects.
+The compound mitragynine, in particular, is a stimulant and 7-hydroxy mitragynine is a sedative with analgesic effects.
+Taken in small amounts, kratom boosts energy, alertness, and sociability.
 High doses cause sedation and euphoria with opium-like narcotic analgesic effects.

 Short-Term Kratom Effects

 The short-term effects of kratom are variable and complex at best.
 What determines the effects, whether it will act as a sedative, as a stimulant or produce opiate-like effects is heavily dependent on the dose is taken and the physical condition of the person taking it.

 At the stimulant level (low dose: 1-5g), the effects kick-in within 10 minutes and last from 1 to 1.5 hours:

 - mood is improved